Ottawa Whiskey

 filler@godaddy.com

 The term "whiskey" is a little broad today, encompassing spirits that include Scotch whiskey of course, but also rye whisky, Irish whiskey, bourbon and others.
-Scotch, as it is commonly known, refers specifically to whiskey that is made in Scotland according to strict regulations set by the Scotch Whisky Association.
+Scotch, as it is commonly known, refers specifically to whiskey that is made in Scotland according to strict regulations set by the Scotch Whisky Association that every distillery must adhere to.

 All whiskeys are made from a blend or "mash" of cereal grains - barley (typically malted), rye, wheat or corn - which is then distilled and aged, often in wooden casks.
 The specific blend of grains in the mash, the number of distillation cycles and the time used in the distilling and aging/maturing processes are what give rise to the variations of whiskey we have today.